blockchain-unica/solidity-vs-move-verification/contracts/bank/README.md

 - **withdraw-assets-credit-others**: after a successful `withdraw(amount)`, the credits of any user but the sender are preserved.

 - **withdraw-additivity**: two (successful) `withdraw` of n1 and n2 units of T (performed by the same sender) are equivalent to a single `withdraw` of n1+n2 units of T.

+- **credits-eq-balance**: the assets controlled by the contract are (at least) equal to the sum of all the credits

+- **no-frozen-credits**: if the credits are strictly positive, it is possible to reduce them

+- **no-frozen-assets**: if the contract controls some assets, then someone can transfer them from the contract to some user